jessicaramirezcalderon/weather-dashboard/README.md

 # Weather Dashboard
 This application allows the user to find the current and five day forecast weather for any city.
 Once a city is searched, the value is stored on the page to remind the user of which cities she has searched for before.
+The city log is limited to five entries to avoid breaking the page layout with unlimited logs

 ## Technology